-- persons in need of accommodation arising from specified exceptional circumstances, including displacement by fire, flood or any other emergency, development, redevelopment or regeneration of an area by the housing authority, or exceptional medical or compassionate grounds; - in a dwelling let to the household under a Chapter 4 tenancy agreement having been assessed under Section 20 (3), i.e. RAS accommodation.
+- persons in need of accommodation arising from specified exceptional circumstances, including displacement by fire, flood or any other emergency, development, redevelopment or regeneration of an area by the housing authority, exceptional medical or compassionate grounds, or other exceptional circumstances as determined by the Housing Authority. - in a dwelling let to the household under a Chapter 4 tenancy agreement having been assessed under Section 20 (3), i.e. RAS accommodation.